 Address: Research Institute for Management, Governance and Society (IMaGeS), Robert Gordon University, Aberdeen AB10 7QE, Scotland, United Kingdom

 The consenting of offshore renewable energy is often cited as one of the main non-technical barriers to the development of this sector.
 A significant aspect of this is the uncertainty inherent in the potential environmental impacts of novel technology.
 To ensure consents are compliant with EU and national legislation, such as the Environmental Impact Assessment and Habitats Directive, costly and time consuming surveys are required even for perceived lower risk technologies in sites which may not be of highest environmental sensitivity.

-It is therefore the aim of the RiCORE project to establish a risk-based approach to consenting where the level of survey requirement is based on the environmental sensitivity of the site, the risk profile of the technology and the scale of the proposed project.
+The aim of the RiCORE project was to establish a risk-based approach to consenting where the level of survey requirement is based on the environmental sensitivity of the site, the risk profile of the technology and the scale of the proposed project.

-RiCORE will study the legal framework in place in the partner Member States to ensure the framework developed will be applicable for roll out across these Member States and further afield.
+RiCORE studied the legal framework in place in the partner Member States to ensure the framework developed can be applicable for roll out across these Member States and further afield.